kevinbgreene/indeksd/README.md

 - **@index** - Used on a field in a database to define that a given field should be an index.
 Takes an optional name argument that can be leveraged to define compound indexes.
 - **@autoincrement** - Used on a field to say it should be autoincrement primary key.
 - **@key** - Used on a field to define it as the primary key.
 - **@unique** - Used on a field to declare that values of that field should be unique for each entry.
+This should be removed and added as an argument to the `@index` annotation.

 ### Example Schema using above